 Candidates must spend a minimum of two single terms (eight months) in fulltime attendance at the University of Alberta to meet the residence requirement.

-Length of Program The time required to complete the MSc will vary with the individual candidate; qualified candidates should be able to complete the program in 24 months..
-The Degree of PhD Program Requirements Doctor of Philosophy programs include, in addition to the Master of Science course requirements, preparation for candidacy examinations in theory, quantitative techniques, the field of specialization and a supporting field.
+The time required to complete the MSc will vary with the individual candidate; qualified candidates should be able to complete the program in 24 months.

+Doctor of Philosophy programs include, in addition to the Master of Science course requirements, preparation for candidacy examinations in theory, quantitative techniques, the field of specialization and a supporting field.
 Fields of specialization are agricultural and resource economics, forest economics, and rural sociology and include a joint specialization in environmental and natural resource economics offered collaboratively by the Departments of Resource Economics and Environmental Sociology, and Economics.
 All candidates for the PhD must prepare and defend a thesis on an approved topic.
 Students are expected to participate in the department seminar series through attendance and presentation of their research results.

 Programs depend on academic background and typically consist of \star 36 in graduate courses, with \star 18 from the Department of Resource Economics and Environmental Sociology.
-No language other than English is required for the degree.